peat-platform/loglet/README.md

-## Logger Experiment for the Cloudlet Platform
+## Logging for the Cloudlet Platform

 [Bunyan](https://github.com/trentm/node-bunyan) is a simple and fast JSON logging library for node.js services.
 This repo defines the logger instance to be used across the various cloudlet-platform repos.